fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 Current application code can be found on [Github](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-9), branch <i>part4-9</i>.

 If the application has multiple interfaces requiring identification, JWT's validation should be separated into its own middleware.
-Some existing library like [express-jwt](https://www.npmjs.com/package/express-jwt) could also be used.
+An existing library like [express-jwt](https://www.npmjs.com/package/express-jwt) could also be used.

 ### Problems of Token-based authentication

 Token authentication is pretty easy to implement, but it contains one problem.
 Once the API user, eg. a React app gets a token, the API has a blind trust to the token holder.
 What if the access rights of the token holder should be revoked?

 There are two solutions to the problem.
-Easier one is to limit the validity period of a token:
+The easier one is to limit the validity period of a token:

 ```js
 loginRouter.post('/', async (request, response) => {